 - Standard & Poor’s 500 (S&P500): 500 companies

 - U.S. Total Stock Market: About 3500 companies

-As you can see, there are some very large differences in size between indexes.
-Some are very small (DJIA) and some are very large (Total Stock Market Index).
+As you can see, there are some substantial differences in size between indexes.
+Some are very small (DJIA), and some are very large (Total Stock Market Index).

 So what should you choose?
-Small indexes will only index very large companies.
-That means that you will only invest in large capitalization companies.
+Small indexes will only index huge companies.
+That means that you will only invest in large-capitalization companies.
 But there are a lot of small and medium companies in the stock market.
-If you really want to replicate the performance of the market of the region you have chosen, you should choose a large index.
+If you want to replicate the performance of the market of the region you have chosen, you should choose a large index.
 The more companies there are in the index, the closer the index will be to replicate the market.
 For instance, over the years, there have been significant differences between the Dow Jones and the S&P 500 index.

-On the other hand, at some point, you do not really need to add more companies.
-For instance, over time, there has little to no difference between the Total Stock Market index and Russell 3000.
-And even between S&P500 and Total Stock Market, the differences are not great.
+On the other hand, at some point, you do not need to add more companies.
+For instance, over time, there has little to no difference between the Total Stock Market Index and Russell 3000.
+And even between S&P500 and Total Stock Market, the differences are not significant.